Note: this post contains affiliate links

 - Movie = $2.50

 - Clothes = $8

 - Souvenirs = $6.50

 - Yangon scam (lame) = $27

-Including everything, I spent about $19 a day, or $538 total for 29 days in Myanmar.
+So, is Myanmar cheap?
+Including everything, my Myanmar travel cost came out to $19 a day, or $538 total for 29 days in the country.

 Surprised?
 I know I was with how inexpensive Myanmar really turned out to be.
 I thought for sure it was going to be one of the more expensive countries I’ve visited in Southeast Asia.